-I have had a case with DBVI since I was in ninth grade, though most of the services I received for my vision impairment up until I graduated in 2015 were provided to me through my school district (read more about ten lessons my TVI taught me here).
+I have had a case with DBVI since I was in ninth grade.
+All of the services I received for my vision impairment were provided to me through my school district.
 Because of this, we had not received information about the vocational rehabilitation program, and were interested to see how it could benefit me as a college student.
 We scheduled an intake appointment for about a month later and I was determined to be eligible for services.
 Another friend who received services from DBVI in high school told me that their case manager had them start preparing to transition to this program during their senior year of high school, and they started receiving vocational rehabilitation services not long after graduation.
-Read more about why I enjoy having friends with vision impairments here.

 The first thing my case manager suggested

-The vocational rehabilitation services intake meeting took place inside a restaurant, and as my case manager saw me walk around, they noticed that I frequently bumped into objects, nearly walked into several walls, and relied on my mom as a human guide (read more about how to be a human guide here).
-They asked me how I cross the street when my mom isn’t around, and my answer was that I listen for the cars.
-They did not like this answer, and they agreed with my mom that I would probably get hit by a Prius unless I improved my orientation and mobility skills, which led them to suggest that I start using a blindness cane.
-While I initially resisted, I eventually gave in and got myself a cane, and immediately noticed that I felt much more confident when travelling independently at my university.
-Read more about my cane in my post for White Cane Day 2016 here.
+The vocational rehabilitation services intake meeting took place inside a restaurant.
+As my case manager watched me walk around, they noticed that I frequently bumped into objects, nearly walked into several walls, and relied on my mom as a human guide.
+They asked me how I cross the street, and my answer was that I listen for the cars.
+They did not like this answer, and they agreed with my mom that I would probably get hit by a Prius unless I improved my orientation and mobility skills.
+This led them to suggest that I start using a blindness cane.
+While I initially resisted, I eventually gave in and got myself a cane.
+I immediately noticed that I felt much more confident when travelling independently at my university.

 Developing an IPE

 An Individualized Plan for Employment, also known as an IPE, is “a written plan outlining an individual’s vocational goal, and the services to be provided to reach the goal.”